Borislavsl/AutoCadPluginShowMessage/README.md

 1. Installed Autocad 2020

-2. In Properties Debug section of both projects  "Start external program" should be checked with C:\Program Files\Autodesk\AutoCAD 2020\acad.exe
+2. In Properties Debug section of both projects ShowMessagePlugin and UninstallShowMessagePlugin, in "Start external program" should be checked with C:\Program Files\Autodesk\AutoCAD 2020\acad.exe

 Start the project ShowMessagePlugin.

 It creates the plugin in %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\ folder and subfolders (by post build events), and starts Autocad.
 ShowMesssagePlugin.dll is automatically executed from %ProgramData%\Autodesk\ApplicationPlugins\ShowMessagePlugin.bundle\Contents\ folder.

-A new panel containing a split button with three command buttons are added in Add-ins.
+A new panel Show Message, containing a split button with three command buttons are added in Add-ins.
 Clicking on them, they execute respectively:

 - A command which displays a Windows form.